-Waypoints are stored positions that allow you to mark areas of interest or navigation points.
-Your Fishing System can store up to 2,750 waypoints.
+Waypoints are stored positions (latitude, longitude) that allow you to mark areas of interest or navigation points (i.e. a marker buoy, dock, or fishing hole).
+Your Fishfinder can store up to 3000 waypoints.

 Routes link two or more waypoints together to create a path for navigation and are used in trip planning.
 You can link individual waypoints together by using the GOTO key.
-Your Fishing System can store up to 45 routes that can each contain up to 50 waypoints.

 A route represents your intended navigation and shows the shortest path from each waypoint to the next.
 As you travel a route, staying on the route line is the most efficient way to get to your destination, although you should always look out for obstacles not shown on the chart.
-A Route Leg is the path between each waypoint in a route.
-The color of each route leg is displayed as follows:
+Your Fishing System can store up to 50 routes that can each contain up to 50 waypoints.